GeoscienceAustralia/interactive-maps/README.md

 mvn clean package

-This will generate gamaps.war in the target folder.
+This will generate interactive-maps.war in the target folder.
 This can then be deployed to your application server.